OutSystems/docs-odc/src/eap/tutorial-intro.md

 Follow this tutorial to learn the basics of how to develop apps with OutSystems.

-In this tutorial you will create three projects: a Web app called **Calendar** that will use **TaskList** to provide service actions of creating tasks and changing their status, along with a library called **Timeline**.
+In this tutorial you will create three projects: a Web App called **Calendar** that will use **TaskList** to provide service actions of creating tasks and changing their status, along with a Library called **Timeline**.

 Both TaskList and Timeline will contain reusable components available to other projects during development.